rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 *Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier non-Arduino board projects.**

-*There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference Window element for entering URLs for additional boards and processor libraries.*
+*There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference window element for entering URLs for additional boards and processor libraries.*

 Hence, no way to load the other non-Arduino libraries that I had used for my prior work with non-Arduino AVR and ARM Cortex M boards...